What I do

 ā€£

-Redesigning or building you performance and progression processes
+Redesigning or building any performance and progression processes

 While progression and performance are intrinsically related to compensation, the scope of work will not involve re-designing or building these processes from scratch.